Wick theorem for analytic functions of Gaussian fields: Introduction

-The organization of the paper is as follows.
 In Section \ref{s:wick} we will first introduce the Wick product, Feynman diagrams and multigraphs and the main theorem regarding computing the correlation functions resp. cumulants of analytic functions of general Gaussian fields in terms of multigraphs on the lattice $\mathbb{Z}^d$.
 We end the section with a useful result about a expressions for cumulant functions for general functions.

 In Section \ref{s:fock-space} we introduce Fock spaces and define analytic functions of general Gaussian fields in the continuum as Fock space fields.
 We will match scaling limits of correlations of analytic functions of Gaussian fields to Fock space correlation functionals of the corresponding continuum fields.
 We will also discuss some concrete examples such as the exponential function of a GFF.